derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/08/2023 16:15:49 : 3 Database Admins walked into a NoSQL bar.
+09/08/2023 16:17:55 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A programmer was found dead in the shower.
-Next to their body was a bottle of shampoo with the instructions 'Lather, Rinse and Repeat'.
+There are 10 types of people: those who understand binary and those who don't.
 <!-- replace-with-joke ends -->